 Employees with newly gained access to ICHRA will have 60 days to enroll in their health plan of choice.
 This leaves plenty of time for employees to shop around and truly find the right plan for their individual health needs, especially with Take Command Health's data-driven individual health insurance shopping platform, which can help them search for affordable plans based on their needs, their prescriptions, and their doctors.

-Chat with our team with any questions you may have about these new, tax-friendly benefits or check out our new ICHRA Guide for more information on its background, setup process, requirements, and rules.
+Chat with our team with any questions you may have about these new, tax-friendly benefits or check out our ICHRA FAQ page or our new ICHRA Guide for more information on its background, setup process, requirements, and rules.